Duke of Marlborough (title)

 Duke of Marlborough (pronounced /ˈmɔːrlbrə/) is a title in the Peerage of England.
 It was created by Queen Anne in 1702 for John Churchill, 1st Earl of Marlborough (1650–1722), the noted military leader.
+The Queen and the nation also gave him what became Blenheim Palace, unique as a national monument and family home.
 In historical texts, unqualified use of the title typically refers to the 1st Duke.
 The name of the dukedom refers to Marlborough in Wiltshire.

-The earldom of Marlborough was held by the family of Ley from its creation 1626 until its extinction with the death of the 4th earl in 1679.
+The earldom of Marlborough was held by the family of Ley from its creation in 1626 until its extinction with the death of the 4th earl in 1679.
 The title was recreated 10 years later for John Churchill (in 1689).